 Another benefit is that engineers might also be more proactive about changing their workflow based on the models' discoveries about optimization.
 Once certain upstream factors are pinpointed as affecting the heat exchanger's behavior, they can adjust their behavior accordingly to minimize these factors.

-In short, advanced analytics and explainable machine learning can serve as complementary solutions to solve the costly problem of heat exchanger fouling.
+In short, advanced analytics and white-box machine learning can serve as complementary solutions to solve the costly problem of heat exchanger fouling.
 Indeed, many software tools include both functionalities.
-Whether you're looking for quick insights via advanced analytics, or more in-depth problem-solving and recommendations via explainable machine learning, these solutions can work together to take your process to the next level.
+Whether you're looking for quick insights via advanced analytics, or more in-depth problem-solving and recommendations via white-box machine learning, these solutions can work together to take your process to the next level.